knpuniversity/symfony-bundle/knpu/interface-alias.md

 [[[ code('6a48385ce2') ]]]

 ***TIP
-You can now remove this configuration from the `config/services.yaml` file:
+If you're on Symfony 4.4 or higher, you can remove this configuration from the `config/services.yaml` file:

 ```yaml
 KnpU\LoremIpsumBundle\KnpUIpsum: ~